 - experience testing electronic equipment

 - work experience in an electronics production environment.

-Electronics engineers must have good hand-eye co-ordination and good eyesight (with or without corrective lenses) as they deal with very small electronic components.
+Electronics engineers need to have good hand-eye co-ordination and good eyesight (with or without corrective lenses) as they deal with very small electronic components.

-Chartered engineers must be assessed at least once every five years to ensure they are competent, and have been undertaking professional development.
+Chartered engineers must be assessed at least once every six years to ensure they are competent, and have been undertaking professional development.

 Find out more about training

 - (04) 473 9444 - firstname.lastname@example.org - www.engineeringnz.org